zackees/docker-phpFox4/README.md

 Pull requests for this app are strongly encouraged!
 If you fork or like this app then please give us a star.

+## Render.com

+This should run phpFox4 out of the box.

+## DigitalOcean

+DigitalOcean will fail when it tries to issue a health check at port 8080.
+To fix this, go into the `App Spec` panel and change `http_port: 8080` to `http_port: 80`

 # Test run

   * `docker-compose down --rmi=all && docker-compose up`